 Happy holidays everyone!
 We are committed to helping our readers have a clean and healthy home.
-We typically like to blog about topics including carpet cleaning and how we can help remove allergens and bacteria from your home.
+We typically like to blog about topics including carpet cleaning and how we can help remove dust and dirt from your home.

 This Christmas season we decided to focus on helping you have a happy, healthy holiday.
 We’re serving up a series of DIY holiday decorating projects ... twelve to be exact (a nod to the “Twelve Days of Christmas” carol we all know and love).
 These projects are great to do with family and friends and fit nicely with the “clean and healthy home” theme of our blog.

 You can make them as gifts or to decorate your own home this season.
 We will be posting these projects regularly so keep coming back for more!